 Cissy Cheng is a doctoral student studying under the mentorship of Dr. Rajinder Koul.
 Cissy earned her BA in Linguistics from Fudan University and her MS in Speech, Language, and Hearing Sciences from Boston University.
 She has experience working with clients with aphasia, autism, and voice disorders.
 Her research interests include speech production training using visual support, and treatment efficacy of AAC devices for people with aphasia.
 During her spare time, Cissy enjoys watching tennis and running.

 Garret Kurteff is a doctoral student studying under the mentorship of Dr. Liberty Hamilton.
-His background is in psychology, linguistics, and neurosurgery.
-His research interests include describing the neurobiology of speech production via electrophysiological methods, as well as development of treatment techniques for people with neurobiological impairment of language via brain-computer interfaces.
-He is also pursuing a Masters in Speech Language Pathology.
+Their background is in psychology, linguistics, and neurosurgery and research interests include describing the neurobiology of speech production via electrophysiological methods, as well as development of treatment techniques for people with neurobiological impairment of language via brain-computer interfaces.
+They are also pursuing a Masters in Speech Language Pathology.

 Mimi LaValley is a certified speech-language pathologist studying under the mentorship of Dr. Rajinder Koul.
 Her area of interest is improving access to AAC and assistive technology for bilingual individuals with neurodevelopmental and acquired language disorders in a variety of settings including acute care.